danielharrell/open-eyes-lect-2017-18/Open.md

 call "open" more literally?
-To use the word for our eyes may be figurative; but it captures how we seem to see *through* our eyes, as if they were open, or at least transparent, to a whole world outside us. <!-- This reaching out should be used in a transition paragraph later.-->  To ask about the meaning of "open", then, is to ask about the meaning of wakefulness, watchfulness, awareness.
+To use the word for our eyes may be figurative; but it captures how we seem to see *through* our eyes, as if they were open, or at least transparent, to a whole world outside us. <!-- Could refer back to this when I get to transparent cage in Wolff quote.-->  To ask about the meaning of "open", then, is to ask about the meaning of wakefulness, watchfulness, awareness.
 It is to ask about a way of being that may well be *our* way of being: the one